NaraMB/AWS-DataEngineering-Resources/README.md

   - AWS reinvent videos are very helpful to deepen the knowledge and to understand industrial usecases.

-[Be a better dev](https://www.youtube.com/@BeABetterDev): An invaluable resource dedicated for learning AWS, both in theory and practically.
+[Be a better dev](https://www.youtube.com/@BeABetterDev): An invaluable resource dedicated for learning AWS, both in theory and practice